madhuSudan27/lowLevelDesign/README.md

 Open Close Principle (OCP) states that software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.

+*Problem Statement*
+- You are building a notification module for a large-scale banking/fintech application.
+The app needs to send alerts to users via multiple channels such as:

+📧 Email

+📱 SMS

+📲 Push Notification

+💬 WhatsApp

+🔔 Slack (later)

+Today, your system only supports Email and SMS.
+But later you’ll have to support more channels — without modifying the existing code.

 Liskov substitution principle